gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change the GCC toolchain to:
     - Use `as` to assemble a source file to an object file.

-## Open issues
+### Open issues

 - Different source files by platform
 - Extract an assembler and a binaries plugin
 - Add a convention for assembler source directories.
 - Should possibly use `ld` instead of `gcc` or `g++` to link the binaries.
 - Must use the assembler, C and C++ compiler from the same toolchain for a given binary.
-- Need assembler options.
+- Need assembler options on binary.
 - Need to manually define assembler source sets.
-- Allow the assembler executable for a toolchain to be specified.

-## Test cases
+### Test cases

-- mixed C/C++/ASM binary.
+- Build breaks when source file cannot be assembled.
-- each kind of binary.
+- Mixed C/C++/ASM binary, for each kind of binary.
+- A project can have all C, C++ source and header files and assembly source files in the same source directory.

-# Allow all binaries to be built
+## Allow all binaries to be built

 - Change the native model to use deferred configuration.
 - Allow navigation from a `NativeComponent` to the binaries associated with the component.
 - Add an `assemble` lifecycle task for each component.

-# Allow a binary to be defined that is not part of a component

-- Allow native binary instances to be added manually.
-- Change `NativeBinary` so that not every binary has an associated component.

-## Test cases

-- Can define a standalone executable, shared library or static library binary, and the appropriate tasks are created and configured appropriately.
-- Can define and configure standalone compile and link tasks.

-# Build different variants of a native component
+## Build different variants of a native component

-This story adds support for building multiple variants of a native component.
+This story adds initial support for building multiple variants of a native component.
 For each variant of a component, a binary of the appropriate type is defined.

+### User visible changes

+    libraries {
+        main {
+            compilerArgs = ["-DSOME_DEFINE"]
+            flavors {
+                main {
+                    compilerArgs << ["-DDISABLE_FEATURE"]
+                }
+                withOptionalFeature {
+                }
+            }
+        }
+    }

+This will define 4 binaries:

+- library: 'main', flavor: 'main', packaging: 'static'
+- library: 'main', flavor: 'main', packaging: 'shared'
+- library: 'main', flavor: 'withOptionalFeature', packaging: 'static'
+- library: 'main', flavor: 'withOptionalFeature', packaging: 'shared'

-## Open issues
+### Open issues

 - Formalise the concept of a naming scheme for binary names, tasks and file paths.
 - Add a convention to give each binary a separate output directory (as the name of each variant binary can be the same).